 5657 Kanan Rd, Agoura Hills, CA 91301

-If you’re willing to make the drive, go to Italia Deli in Agoura Hills.
+If you’re willing to make the the trek, I cannot recommend Italia Deli in Agoura Hills enough.
 I drove on a traffic-free Sunday on the 101 freeway.
-I was really lucky because from what I’d read online, this place is always packed with people.
-After a 35-minute drive from Hollywood, I parked at the strip mall where the deli is.
-I wanted to deviate from the classic Italian sub, so I had their Honey Turkey and Cheddar cheese sandwich, which looked mouthwatering in this picture I found on Instagram.
+I was really lucky because from what I’d read online, this place is always full to the brim.
+After a 35-minute drive from Hollywood, I pulled over in the giant strip mall.
+I wanted a change from the classic Italian sub, so I had their Honey Turkey and Cheddar cheese sandwich, which looked mouthwatering in this picture I found on Instagram.

-I wish I had ordered it in a bigger size.
+I wish I had ordered it in a bigger size!
 Not only because it was so good, but because even though it looks really big, it was very light.
-The price is more expensive than the average sandwich joint, but after having eaten the sandwich, it’s a difference I am more than willing to pay.
+The price is more expensive than other places, but after having eaten this sandwich, I couldn’t care less.
+The quality really speaks for itself.

 When you order, they’ll ask you if you want the sandwich on a hard roll or a soft roll.
 The girl who took my order recommended the hard roll, so I went with that.